Pilates for Cerebral Palsy

 Mental Health and Body Image

-In addition to all the physical benefits that an individual with cerebral palsy may experience, there are also emotional and mental benefits of practicing Pilates.
+In addition to all the physical benefits that an individual with cerebral palsy may experience from Pilates, there are also emotional and mental benefits.
 For a child who struggles with pain and movement, the improvements that come with exercise can be empowering.
 They give a child, or an adult, a sense of greater control, achievement, and even relaxation with less stress.
 Pilates has also been shown to promote a positive body image in all types of people, those with and without disabilities.

 Trying Pilates for the First Time